christianpayer/MedicalDataAugmentationTool-VerSe/verse2020/docker/README.md

 `docker run --gpus '"device=0"' -ti -v <FOLDER_TO_VERSE_DATASET>:/data verse2020 /predict.sh`

+You can also pass parameters to docker to run individual steps of the pipeline, e.g.,

+`docker run --gpus '"device=0"' -ti -v <FOLDER_TO_VERSE_DATASET>:/data verse2020 /predict.sh preprocessing spine_localization`

+will run the preprocessing and spine localization.
+You can use this to correct intermediate outputs (see output folder tmp) to create a semi-automatic approach.
+Note that it will not be checked, whether the steps have been run in the correct order.
+So the error messages may not be meaningful.
+Possible parameter values are: `preprocessing`, `spine_localization`, `vertebrae_localization`, `vertebrae_segmentation`, `postprocessing`.

 ## Citation
 If you use this code for your research, please cite our [paper](https://doi.org/10.5220/0008975201240133) and the overview paper of the [Verse2019 challenge](https://arxiv.org/abs/2001.09193):